-Alternate Program Contact: Julie Ludwig, residency coordinator, firstname.lastname@example.org
+Alternate Program Contact: Meghan Wiesner, Program Coordinator, firstname.lastname@example.org

 This program was approved by the Graduate Medical Education Committee in January 2006.
 The first trainee began in July 2006.

-The pediatric colorectal training program allows individuals to participate in a broad clinical and academic experience available in pediatric colorectal surgery at the Colorectal Center for Children at Cincinnati Children’s, under the supervision of Alberto Peña and Marc Levitt, who are the director and associate director of this program.
-This position could be filled by a general surgery trainee who comes for a one-year colorectal experience, or by a trained pediatric surgeon who desires additional colorectal experience.
+We have established a pediatric colorectal training program in which individuals participate in the broad clinical and academic experience now available in pediatric colorectal surgery with the creation of the Colorectal Center for Children at Cincinnati Children's, under the supervision of Dr. Jason Frischer, who is the director of this program.
+This position could be filled by a general surgery trained individual who comes for a one year colorectal experience, and would serve as the pediatric colorectal surgery fellow, or by a trained pediatric surgeon who desires additional colorectal experience.

-The goal of this position is to enable the trainee to gain expertise in pediatric colorectal surgery, which will enhance his or her opportunity for application for a more formal general pediatric surgery fellowship in the future.
-For those who have completed training in pediatric general surgery, this program will enhance their expertise in colorectal surgery in anticipation of a subspecialization in this area.
+The goal of this position is to enable the trainee to gain expertise in pediatric colorectal surgery which will enhance their opportunity for application for a more formal general pediatric surgery fellowship in the future, or if they have already completed training in pediatric general surgery, will enhance their expertise in colorectal surgery in anticipation of a sub specialization in this area.

 None at this time.

-Levitt, the training program director, will coordinate all aspects of the fellowship training program for the colorectal fellow.
+The training program director, Dr. Frischer will coordinate all aspects of the fellowship training program for the colorectal fellow.
 All of the other listed faculty will be involved in specific training experiences.
 The surgical faculty (pediatric general, urology, and gynecology) will supervise the colorectal fellow on all operative cases as well as on inpatient and outpatient care.

-All training is conducted at Cincinnati Children’s, a private medical center providing 523 registered beds.
-The hospital is one of the largest children’s care facilities in the United States in several categories: number of beds, number of emergency room visits and number of operative procedures.
+All training is conducted at the Cincinnati Children’s Hospital Medical Center.
+The Cincinnati Children’s Hospital Medical Center is a private medical center providing 580 inpatient beds.
+The hospital is one of the largest children’s care facilities in the United States in several categories: number of beds; number of emergency room visits; and number of operative procedures.

-During the training period, this individual will be expected to participate in the pediatric colorectal educational programs, outpatient and inpatient care and routine and complex surgical procedures.
+During the training period, this individual will be expected to participate in the Pediatric Colorectal educational programs, outpatient and inpatient care, routine and complex surgical procedures.
 The trainee will also be involved in clinical research projects.
 The trainee may also participate in shared general pediatric surgery clinical and educational experiences with our current pediatric surgery trainees when deemed to be beneficial.

 The goal of this fellowship position is to enable the trainee to gain expertise in the diagnosis, medical and operative management of a wide spectrum of pediatric colorectal abnormalities.
-This experience will permit the practitioner to enhance expertise in the treatment of colorectal problems in anticipation of a subspecialization in this area, and will expand the pool of specialists who can care for these complex patients.
+This experience will first and foremost expand the pool of specialists who will be able to care for these patients.
+In addition, this experience will permit the practitioner to enhance their expertise in the treatment of colorectal problems in anticipation of a sub-specialization in this area.

 The operative procedures and skills require at least three years of general surgery training or its equivalent.
 The trainees will be performing major surgical procedures including:

-Fellows are evaluated every three months by the program director, and a summary evaluation is conducted at the conclusion of the fellowship.
-In addition, the subspecialty residents are expected to provide formal evaluations of the individual faculty members, the program of learning and the program resources on an annual basis.
+Describe the formal evaluation process: Fellows are evaluated every six months by the Program Director, and a summary evaluation is conducted at the conclusion of the fellowship.
+In addition, the sub-specialty residents are expected to provide formal evaluations of the individual faculty members, the program of learning, and the program resources on an annual basis.
 This information is collated and presented to the faculty in an anonymous fashion.